Reviewing School Travel Programs Amid Ongoing Middle East Conflict

 • Communicate proactively with families, ensuring they are fully informed of any risks and that informed consent is properly obtained.

-• Consider postponement or alternative destinations there is no shame, and considerable wisdom, in redirecting a program to a safer destination until the situation stabilises.
+• Consider postponement or alternative destinations there's often other options available for redirecting a program to a safer destination until the situation stabilises.

 • Brief accompanying staff thoroughly on emergency protocols, communication plans, and the location of the nearest Australian consular services.